 Other Names for this Disease

 - Hereditary thrombophilia due to protein C deficiency

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Protein C deficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - LabTests Online provides information on testing protein C levels in general.
 Click on LabTests Online to view the information page.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.